satviksinha12/DiscordNitroScam/README.md

 # DiscordNitroScam
-Need to have this website's code analysed and the link where it is taking to.
+Hi guys, need to analyze the code of this website and the weblink associated with it This is scam website tricking people into entering their discord account info including steam.
+The code of the website can be seen here.